kazuhitoyokoi/nr-handson-techxchange2025/linter.md

 # Flow Linter
-Code linter is common tool in the programing to check potential errors in the code.
-For example, we use ESLint in JavaScript programming and flake8 in Python programming.
-Node-RED project also provide flow linter which is same idea as the code linter.
-Because Node-RED is visual programming tool, the flow linter has error sugesstion on not only JavaScirpt code of function node but also flow based programming.
+A code linter is a common feature in the programming to check for potential errors in the code.
+For example, we use ESLint for JavaScript and flake8 for Python programming.
+The Node-RED project also provides Flow Linter, which is same idea as the code linters.
+Since Node-RED is visual programming tool, Flow Linter provides error sugesstions on not only for JavaScirpt code in function nodes but also for flow-based programming.
 In this material, we will focus on the both linter rules.

 # Linter rules
 ## function-eslint
-To observe the behaivor of flow linter in funciton node, place the function node and write the following code on the node property of the function node.
+To observe the behaivor of Flow Linter in a funciton node, place the function node and write the following code in the node property of the function node.

 ```
 let a;